projectacrn/acrn-hypervisor/doc/developer-guides/APL_GVT-g-hld.rst

 Intel® GVT-g technology for Apollo Lake (APL) has been implemented in open source hypervisors or Virtual Machine Monitors (VMMs):

--  Intel® GVT-g for ACRN, also known as, "ACRN-GVT"
+-  Intel® GVT-g for ACRN, also known as, "AcrnGT"
 -  Intel® GVT-g for KVM, also known as, "KVMGT"
 -  Intel® GVT-g for Xen, also known as, "XenGT"